CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/04-ingest-pipeline.md

 1. Select the Workspace that is assigned to your user.

     ![Screenshot of an empty workspace in Fabric.](./Images/new-workspace.png)
+1. Click on New folder and name it Exercise 4.
+Once created, open it and proceed from there.

 ## Create a lakehouse